FisherLuba/HighSchoolWebsite/README.md

 This is a website I made for my High School's National Honors Society (NHS).
 It allowed students to post questions and members of NHS or faculty could answer them.

 The reason I have a javascript-compiled and javascript-uncompiled is because I was using JSX, so I compiled the JSX into JavaScript and used that.
-I definitely could have done something better.

 # Notes / Personal Reminders